Prime factorisation

 Answer: $ q = 15 $

-Use prime factors to solve real-life problems
+Use prime factors to solve problems in real-world context

 1. Meilin has $72$ one-centimetre cubes.
 She arranges all of them to form a solid cuboid with a square base.